 - a.
 Lintels, pilasters, and vertical divisions should be made of cast iron, steel, limestone, sandstone, or cast stone with a limestone veneer applied.
-Brick is permitted where contributing brick storefronts are extant within the same block. - Window framing and muntins should be made of wood, steel, or a dark colored alternate material.
+Brick is permitted where contributing brick storefronts are extant within the same block. - b.
+Window framing and muntins should be made of wood, steel, or a dark colored alternate material.

-Residential bases should be made of stone or an appropriate alternate material.
+or an appropriate alternate material.